Elijahtab/Elijahtab.github.io/docs/_posts/2023-03-04-AI-Games-Today.markdown

 <img src="/assets/enemy.png" height="225" width="225">

 After playing around with transparency and alpha channels in gimp, my antagonist was born.
 But something was missing, the person this was all about.
-So I used the Anime Portraits generator, and inputted an image of my girlfriend as a reference for the AI.
+So I used the Anime Portraits generator, and inputted an image of my girlfriend as a reference for the Stable Diffusion model.

  <img src="/assets/jj.jpg" height="228" width="171">  <img src="/assets/animegf.png" height="228" width="307">